Galfy1/ros2-droneswarm-sim-ws/README.md

 THIS CODE IS NOT COMPLETE

 # ros2-droneswarm-sim-ws
 ROS2 workspace made for PX4 Multi-Vehicle Simulation in Gazebo.
+For more info, see: https://docs.px4.io/main/en/ros2/user_guide.html#installation-setup.
+To run the sim, you also need QGC: https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html.

 # Get Started